shulavkarki/ANN-Scratch-In-MnsitDigit/README.md

 # ANN-Scratch-In-MnsitDigit
-MNIST Digit image classifier built using Artificial Neural Network from Scratch with python and numpy.
+MNIST Digit image classifier built using Artificial Neural Network from Scratch with python, numpy and pandas.

 ### Considerations: